AbhijitBiradar/HTTP-Status-Codes/README.md

    Sometimes, there may be multiple possible resources the server can respond with to fulfill your browser’s request.
 A 300 status code means that your browser now needs to choose between them.
 This may occur when there are multiple file type extensions available, or if the server is experiencing word sense disambiguation.

   The 300 Multiple Choices status code indicates that a resource has moved and can redirect to multiple locations.
 In this case the user must decide which resource to use.
 The server may indicate a preferred choice and that should be indicated in the header field where the user agent could redirect to the preferred choice automatically.
 In practical use, this status code is rarely used as there is no standardized way to choose from multiple responses.
 See RFC7231, Section 6.4.1 for more information.

+300 Multiple choices, The request has more than one potential response.
+The server often sends a report with this code that includes a list of the potential choices.
+To get the data, you can choose from the responses the server provides.

 ### HTTP Status Code 301: Moved Permanently

   “The requested resource has been moved permanently.”
 This code is delivered when a web page or resource has been permanently replaced with a different resource.
 It is used for permanent URL redirection.

    A 301 Moved Permanently status code is utilized to indicate that a target resource has been moved to a permanent location.
 The 301 status code tells the browser/client to use this new location or URL going forward in the header.
 Along with the 301 status code, the new URL will be given in the response as well as update any URLs in the previous location(s), along with updating to the new URL.
 See RFC7231, Section 6.4.2 for more information.

+301 Moved permanently, This code indicates the URL no longer exists or is broken.
+This message often includes the new URL for you to use.
+It also signifies to the user to update all references to this URL.

 ### HTTP Status Code 302: Found